revelatio/rvl-pipe-mongodb/README.md

 ## Queries

-- `runQueryOne(collection, filterFn, propName, projectionFn?)`: Performs a simple `findOne` query.
-We need to especify, collection, filter, property name to store value and projection to define the props we want to retrieve. the `projectioFn` params in not mandatory, if not provided all props will be retrieved.
+- `runQueryOne(collection, filterFn, propName, options?)`: Performs a simple `findOne` query.
+We need to especify, collection, filter, property name to store value and options to define the props we want to retrieve. the `optionsFn` params in not mandatory.

 ```javascript
 return ensure(